chartie8/thomas_eakins/thomas eakins and his allegory/README.md

 #Masculinity and Femininity

+.ve-media wc:Homespun_MET_ap25.97.4.jpg left

+Here, *Homespun* (1881) is a select example of Eakins’ gentle portrayal of the women he has painted from life.
+The activity of thread spinning is careful yet somewhat mindless, so this gives Eakins the opportunity to show a woman deep in contemplation while using her hands in a creative way.

-.ve-media wc:Thomas_Eakins_-_The_Oboe_Player.jpeg left
+.ve-media wc:Thomas_Eakins_-_The_Oboe_Player.jpeg right

-On the left, *The Oboe Player* (1903) is Eakins’ portrait of Dr. Benjamin Sharp, a physician and zoologist engaging in his favorite pastime, playing the oboe.
+To the right, *The Oboe Player* (1903) is Eakins’ portrait of Dr. Benjamin Sharp, a physician and zoologist engaging in his favorite pastime, playing the oboe.
 While music is certainly an activity of leisure, Sharp played the oboe professionally with the Philadelphia Symphonic Society.
 Eakins' *The Oboe Player* is representative of the individuals Eakins knew closely and admired, whom he enjoyed painting the most.

-.ve-media wc:Homespun_MET_ap25.97.4.jpg right

-To the right, *Homespun* (1881) is a select example of Eakins’ gentle portrayal of the women he has painted from life.
-The activity of thread spinning is careful yet somewhat mindless, so this gives Eakins the opportunity to show a woman deep in contemplation while using her hands in a creative way.

 #The Chaperone